+Both TLS interlinkage types are disjoint and may be combined.
+Bearer control related procedures are defined in following clauses.

-9.6.1 TLS security session establishment
+9.6.2 TLS security session establishment

-{Editor's note (2013-06 meeting): following items (as in H.248.TCP) were identified and need to be resolved:

-C1: properties are of type list, not a single value, hence all procedural sections need to be updated from value False or True to [X,Y] combinations!).

-}

-9.6.1.1 Stream endpoint pair interlinkage disabled
+9.6.2.1 Stream endpoint pair interlinkage disabled

-If the property sepplink is set to False, then the incoming TLS security session establishment request shall not be propagated to the partner SEP, hence identical behaviour as in base package tlsbsc procedures.
+When inter-SEP interlinkage is not applied, then the incoming TLS security session establishment request shall not be propagated to the partner SEP, hence identical behaviour as in base package tlsbsc procedures.

-9.6.1.2 Stream endpoint pair interlinkage enabled
+9.6.2.2 Stream endpoint pair interlinkage enabled

-If the property sepplink is set to True, then the incoming TLS security session establishment request shall be propagated to the partner SEP, triggering there an outgoing TLS ClientHello message.
+The interlinkage property seplink/linktopo may be enabled for TLS establishment across a TLS-enabled SEPP (see example H.248 syntax in Table x.2), then the incoming TLS security session establishment request shall be propagated to the partner SEP, triggering there an outgoing TLS ClientHello message.
+It has to be noted that such kind of interlinkage may be limited to bearer connection use case #1.4 (see clause 6.2.1).